 Feeling like I’d really excelled with this romantic escape, things quickly turned to disaster when I discovered on our one-night visit that the Guggenheim is closed every Monday, and we wouldn’t even get to visit the museum during out stay.
 A bout of sea sickness sealed the fate of that trip as one I don’t often look back on.

 Whilst that relationship didn’t last, my desire to visit this impressive gallery did, and so I’m super pleased that many years later I got to step inside this futuristic looking titanium building and appreciate the array of contempoary art inside.

-The two main things I took away from that first visit though are 1.
+The two main things I took away from that first visit though, are: 1.
 Don’t try to visit the Guggenheim on a Monday, and 2.
-There’s a lot more to Bilbao than just the museum.
+There’s a lot more to this underrated city than just the museum.

 While I think a lot of the tourism chatter about Bilbao focuses on the gallery, in part because the port-city with it’s tower-block centre is larger and less charming than San Sebastián, there’s plenty still to enjoy here.
 The Guggenheim didn’t just bring a new museum to the city, it brought a new lease of life.

 You’ll find all the usual suspects in Bilboa; bars dishing out Pintxos, terraces packed with cafe tables, markets with plenty of local flavours, but there are also some uniquely Bilbao attractions to enjoy.